-Financial Viability of Suppliers and Key Suppliers
+Financial Viability of Suppliers and Key Suppliers and Supply Disruptions

 The Company relies on a number of suppliers to supply a wide range of products and components required in connection with the business.
-Economic conditions, including trade volatility, production volume cuts, intense pricing pressures, increased commodity prices and a number of other factors including acts of God (including fires, hurricanes, earthquakes, snowstorms, whether as a result of climate change or otherwise, pandemics or epidemics such as the COVID-19 Pandemic) and scarcity of raw materials or other critical components or supplies required by the Company's OEM customers can result in many automotive suppliers experiencing varying degrees of financial distress.
-In addition, pandemics or epidemics such as the COVID-19 Pandemic may have a material adverse impact on automotive suppliers and the supply chain.
-The continued financial distress or the insolvency or bankruptcy of any supplier, or reduction or change in the supply of critical or key components of any such supplier could disrupt the supply of products, materials or components to Martinrea or to customers, potentially causing the temporary shut-down of the Company's or customers' production lines or result in a loss of or decrease in production volume.
-Martinrea has experienced supply disruptions of varying natures in the past, including in cases where an equipment supplier has gone out of business, or an act of God resulted in the shortage of a key commodity, supply or service.
+Economic conditions, including trade volatility, production volume cuts, intense pricing pressures, increased commodity prices, labour availability and a number of other factors including acts of God (including fires, hurricanes, earthquakes, snowstorms, whether as a result of climate change or otherwise, pandemics or epidemics such as the COVID-19 Pandemic) and scarcity of raw materials or other critical components (such as the global semi-conductor chip shortage or driven by the increased demand associated with the growth of innovative products, such as lithium in batteries) or supplies required by the Company's OEM customers or anything that results in supply disruption can result in many automotive suppliers experiencing varying degrees of financial distress.
+In addition, pandemics or epidemics such as the COVID-19 Pandemic (including from any variant), any political or civil unrest or supply shortage, such as the global semi-conductor chip shortage or disruption an the supply chain.
+The continued financial distress or the insolvency or bankruptcy of any supplier, or reduction or change in the supply of critical or key components to Martinrea or to customers, potentially causing the temporary shut-down of the Company's or customers' production lines or result in a loss of or decrease in production volume.
+Martinrea has experienced supply disruptions of varying natures in the past (including in cases where an equipment supplier has gone out of business, the Covid-19 Pandemic, including resulting semi-conductor chip shortages) or an act of God which has resulted in the shortage of a key commodity, supply or service.

 There is a risk some suppliers or sub-suppliers may not have adequate capacity to timely accommodate increases in demand for their products which could lead to production disruption for the customer.
-Some of the Company's suppliers or sub-suppliers may not be able to handle the commodity cost volatility and/or sharply changing volumes while still performing as expected.
+Some of the Company's suppliers or sub-suppliers may not be able to handle the commodity cost volatility and/or sharply changing volumes and/or labour disruption while still performing as expected.
 To the extent the Company's suppliers or sub-suppliers experience supply disruptions, there is a risk for delivery delays, production delays, production issues or delivery of non-conforming products by suppliers.
 To the extent the Company's customers experience supply chain disruptions, there is a risk for production delays or production issues which could result in production slowdowns, adjustments to customers' production plans and/or prioritization of certain vehicle models and a reduction of demand for the Company's products.
 Even where these risks do not materialize, the Company may incur costs as it tries to make contingency plans for such risks.
-Any prolonged disruption in the supply of critical components, to the Company, its suppliers, customers or within the industry generally, the inability to re-source production of a critical component from a distressed automotive components sub-supplier, or any temporary shut-down of production lines or the production lines of a customer, could have a material adverse effect on operations or profitability.
+Any prolonged disruption in the supply of critical components, to the Company, its suppliers, customers or within the industry generally, the inability to re-source production of a critical component from a distressed automotive components sub-supplier, or any temporary shut-down of production lines or the production lines of a customer, could have a material adverse effect on operations or profitability or financial condition.